jonjamz/meteor-npm-bootstrap/README.md

 About
 =====

-Written in CoffeeScript (authored by me), this file provides some example code for requiring both Node and NPM modules in a Meteor project.
+Written in CoffeeScript, this file provides some example code for requiring both Node and NPM modules in a Meteor project.

 It also sets up global Fiber and Future variables.
 This matches the Meteor Async Guide: https://gist.github.com/possibilities/3443021